malcolmsparks/clj-logging-config/README.md

 Right now, only log4j is (properly) supported (since that it by far the most popular framework in use today).
 Support for java.util.logging is being added and will be fully supported soon.

+### License

+This library is dual-licensed under the Eclipse Public License, Version 1.0 and the AGPL version 3.
+Use whichever one suits your need.

-## Examples
+## Getting started

-Start by using <code>:use</code> (or <code>:require</code>) in your namespace declaration (or similar).
+Start by using ```:use``` (or ```:require```) in your namespace declaration (or similar).

     (ns my-ns
-      (:use clojure.contrib.logging
+      (:use clojure.tools.logging
             [clj-logging-config.log4j :only logger]))

-Configure the logging system declaring a logger with <code>set-logger!</code> and just start using it.
+Configure the logging system declaring a logger with ```set-logger!``` and just start using it.

     (set-logger!)
     (info "Just a plain logging message, you should see the level at the beginning")

-In Log4J it is common to set a pattern against the logger.
-Full syntax can be found in org.apache.log4j.PatternLayout.
+When using log4J it is common to set a pattern against the logger.
+Full syntax can be found in ```org.apache.log4j.PatternLayout```.
 For example, to set a pattern which just displays the message, do this:

     (set-logger! :pattern "%m%n")
     (info "A logging message, just the message this time")